kouliksarker/crm-backend/README.md

 This project is the backend of the CRM App

-Also checkout the [frontend](https://github.com/kouliksarker/crm-frontend)of CRM App
+You and also checkout the [Frontend](https://github.com/kouliksarker/crm-frontend) of the CRM App